kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/abtest.md

 The metrics from their usage are then analyzed to select the superior version based on the results.
 The A/B Testing can also be used to route selective users to the new version, allowing their real-world feedback on the new release to be gathered.

 - **Use Case**: There are two application services with identical backend functionality but different frontend UIs.
 It is now necessary to validate which UI design leads to a better user experience.
 In this scenario, A/B Testing should be used to deploy both versions of the service in a live environment.
 The UI that demonstrates superior user metrics and outcomes can then be selected for full release.
-- **Functionality**: Provides configuration of A/B Testing and triggers an A/B Testing on new release.
+- **Functionality**: Provide configuration of A/B Testing and trigger an A/B Testing on new release.

 By allowing users to deploy applications and their A/B Testing configurations in a single place, Kurator streamlines A/B Testing through automated GitOps workflows for unified deployment and validation.

-## prerequisites
+## Prerequisites

 In the subsequent sections, we'll guide you through a hands-on demonstration.